kkos/oniguruma/doc/OnigurumaSyntax.md

 configuration for "basic regex."
 The second group (`op2`) roughly corresponds to the configuration for "advanced regex."
 And the third group (`behavior`) describes more-or-less what to do for broken input, bad input, or other corner-case regular expressions whose meaning is not well-defined.
+These three groups of flags are described in full below, and tables of their usages for various syntaxes follow.

+The `options` field describes the default compile options to use if the caller does not specify any options when invoking `onig_new()`.

+The `meta_char_table` field is used exclusively by the ONIG_SYN_OP_VARIABLE_META_CHARACTERS option, which allows the various regex metacharacters, like `*` and `?`, to be replaced with alternates (for example, SQL typically uses `%` instead of `.*` and `_` instead of `?`).

 ----------